semantic-systems/text-to-SHACL/resources/requirements_decomposition/B100019_LB_574711_decomposition.md

 <b>Requirements decomposition</b>:

 1. User has a disability.
-(G)
+(GREEN)
 2. User's rehabilitation provider is the Federal Employment Agency.
-(Y)
+(YELLOW - responsible rehabilitation provider must be inferred or explained)
-3. User will participate in one of the covered training programs including (i) vocational training OR (ii) pre-vocational training OR (iii) individual in-company qualitifcation in the framework of Supported Employment OR (iv) initial training in a workshop for disabled people / other provider OR (v) vocational training in a workshop for disabled people / other provider.
-(G)
+3. User will participate in one of the covered training programs, i.e.
+- vocational training (GREEN) OR
+- pre-vocational training (GREEN) OR
+- individual in-company qualification in the framework of Supported Employment (GREEN) OR
+- initial training in a workshop for disabled people / other provider (GREEN) OR
+- vocational training in a workshop for disabled people / other provider (GREEN)
 4. User is not eligible for transitional allowance.
-(Y)
+(YELLOW: eligibility for transitional allowance must be inferred or explained)